spring-tips/configuration/README.md

 spring.cloud.vault.scheme=http
 ```

-Thn, you can use the property just like any other ocnfuguration values.
+Then, you can use the property just like any other configuration values.

 ```java
 package com.example.configuration.vault;